Embattled Miller leads No. 2 Alabama past Gamecocks in OT - WHIZ News

 Miller’s final basket in regulation, with 4.1 seconds to play, tied the game at 68 and forced the extra period.
 Miller finished 14 of 25 from the field and had six of Alabama’s seven 3-pointers.

+South Carolina’s Gregory “GG” Jackson II said Miller’s shotmaking ability was hard to overcome.
+He was 6 of 7 behind the arc.

+“Nothing you can do about that,” Jackson said.
+“He’s a great player.”

-It was a wild finish to an eventful day when Alabama officials announced hours before tipoff Miller would travel and play against the Gamecocks despite testimony he transported the gun used in a fatal shooting to former teammate Darius Miles, now one of two people facing capital murder charges.
+The game was a wild finish to an eventful day after Alabama officials announced hours before tipoff that Miller would travel and play against the Gamecocks, despite testimony he transported the gun used in a fatal shooting to former teammate Darius Miles, now one of two people facing capital murder charges.

 Miller’s attorney said his client never touched the gun and drove away from the scene when shots were fired.